microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ### Features
 - Generates a data grid layout based on provided data.
-- Authors can choose to generate elements themselves (ie. create their own rows elements instead of generated ones)
+- Authors can take advantage of multiple customization points to control the grid display
 - manages keyboard navigation across the grid

 ### Risks and Challenges
 - not yet clear how cells with focusable children work
-- is it easy enough for authors to hook up to events from cell?
 - we're not requiring unique identifiers per row/data item, do we need to to ensure stable relationships between data rows and component representations?

 ### Prior Art/Examples